Hexbug: Inchworm

-The Inchworm was the first IR controlled mechanical bug, which utilized a remote that allowed free motion about its center and inched around with two sets of legs, hence the "inchworm".
+The Inchworm was the first IR-controlled mechanical bug, which utilized a remote that allowed free motion about its center and inched around with two sets of legs, hence the "inchworm".
 The Inchworm came in five colors: Green, Red, Indigo, Black, and Plum.
-The Inchworm also debuted in Fall 2008 along with the Crab.
-Despite being called an Inchworm, this product only resembles the Inchworm in the fact that it inches around; visually, there is no resemblance.
+The Inchworm also debuted in the Fall of 2008 along with the Crab.
+Despite being called an "Inchworm", this product only resembles the Inchworm in that it inches around; visually, there is no resemblance.